IS2AI/ISSAI_SAIDA_Kazakh_ASR/README.md

 To train the models, run the script `./run.sh` inside` ksc/<exp-name>/` folder.

+## Pre-trained model

+You can find the link to the latest pre-trained Transformer model [here](https://issai.nu.edu.kz/wp-content/uploads/2020/10/model.tar.gz).
+Untar it in `ksc/<exp-name>/`.

 ## Inference
 To decode a single audio, specify paths to the following files inside `recog_wav.sh` script:
 ```